Deadbeast077/RockPaperScissors-Bot/README.md

    - Execute `python main.py` to start the bot
    - The bot will run and connect to the Telegram API

-## Project Structure
+## 📁 Project Structure

-- `bot.py` - Core bot functionality and command handlers
+- `bot.py` - Core bot functionality and command handlers for both solo and multiplayer modes
+- `game_manager.py` - Manages multiplayer game instances, player tracking, and results
-- `game.py` - Rock Paper Scissors game logic
+- `game.py` - Rock Paper Scissors game logic for solo battles
-- `stats.py` - User statistics tracking
+- `stats.py` - User statistics tracking system with streaks
-- `responses.py` - Message templates and response variations
+- `responses.py` - Epic message templates and dramatic response variations
-- `main.py` - Entry point for the application
+- `main.py` - Entry point for the application with process management

 ## Requirements

 - Python 3.7+
 - python-telegram-bot v20.7+

-## How to Play
+## ⚔️ How to Play

+### Solo Combat
 1. Start a chat with your bot on Telegram
 2. Send the `/play` command
 3. Select Rock, Paper, or Scissors using the inline buttons
 4. View your result and play again!
 5. Check your stats with the `/stats` command

-## Customization
+### Multiplayer Warfare
+1. Add the bot to a Telegram group with your friends
+2. Create a new game with `/multiplayer`
+3. Have your friends join with `/join`
+4. When everyone is ready, start the battle with `/start_game` (creator only)
+5. Each player will receive a private message to make their choice
+6. Results will be announced in the group chat with epic details!
+7. Check your updated stats with `/stats`

+## 🧙‍♂️ Customize Your Legend

-You can customize the bot by modifying the following:
+Shape your own destiny by modifying these aspects of the bot:

-- Response messages in `responses.py`
+- 📜 **Epic Messaging**: Modify or add your own dramatic messages in `responses.py`
-- Game logic in `game.py`
+- ⚔️ **Battle Mechanics**: Customize game logic in `game.py` and `game_manager.py`
-- Statistics tracking in `stats.py`
+- 📊 **Glory System**: Enhance the statistics system in `stats.py`

-Enjoy playing Rock Paper Scissors with your Telegram bot!
+- 🎭 **New Features**: Add new game modes or special powers for true legends!

+---

+### 🌟 PREPARE FOR EPIC BATTLES! 🌟

+May your rock crush mightily, your paper envelop strategically, and your scissors cut with precision!
+Enter the arena, challenge your friends, and forge your legend in the ultimate test of wit and strategy!

+*Glory awaits the champions of RockPaperScissors Bot!* ⚔️